Mahindra XUV700

 The Mahindra XUV700 is a compact crossover SUV produced by the Indian automobile manufacturer Mahindra & Mahindra.
-Introduced in August 2021, the vehicle is positioned to replace the XUV500.
+Introduced in August 2021, the vehicle was originally positioned to replace the XUV500 but was launched as a separate model.
+The facelifted version is called the Mahindra XUV 7XO.

 Overview

 The vehicle was introduced in India on 14 August 2021.
 The XUV700 was originally designed as the second-generation XUV500, however Mahindra decided to reposition the model nomenclature due to its plan of expanding its SUV portfolio.
 It is their first model to use the new Mahindra logo, which is reserved for their SUV products.

 In India, the XUV700 is available in two series, which are MX and AdrenoX (AX).
 The MX series has a single MX trim, while the AdrenoX series consists of four trim levels, which are AX3, AX5, AX7 and AX7L.
 The AdrenoX series is equipped with the eponymous AdrenoX, an Amazon Alexa-based voice command.
 Both 5-seater and 7-seater configurations are available.
 The top-end variant is also equipped with advanced driver assistance system (ADAS) technology tuned for Indian road conditions, making it the first Mahindra product to receive Level 1 autonomous tech.
 Variants include MX, AX3, AX5, AX7, and AX7L, which is the top model.

 The XUV700 went on sale in Australia in June 2023 with two variants available, the AX7 and AX7L, powered by the turbocharged 2.0-litre four-cylinder petrol engine.

+The Electric variant of it is called the XEV 9S, launched in 2025 as part of Mahindra's broader Born Electric vision.